vladdsm/myblog_attempt/_posts/2017-11-26-topics-identify-problems-with-ai.md

 These simple ideas were impemented in the course that describes the entire process in a very detail and even provide you a tool to deploy this anomaly detection technique in a real production environment.

-p.s. if you were so kind to read up to the end, get the discounted [coupon](https://www.udemy.com/identify-problems-with-ai-case-study/?couponCode=AI-DETECT-PROBLEM) for this course for a special symbolic price of 10USD.
+p.s. if you were so kind to read up to the end, get the discounted [coupon](https://www.udemy.com/identify-problems-with-ai-case-study/?couponCode=AI-DETECT-PROBLEM) for this course for a special symbolic price.
 Offer will be valid until 2017-12-09

 ## Final thanks